 The 2018 VER Study also identified that, based on the current resources on Idaho Power's system, 173 MW of additional VERs could be integrated before reserve margin violations exceed 10 percent of the operating hours during the year.
-The study also concluded that at the high relative penetration levels of variable wind and solar that currently exist on Idaho Power's system, additional analysis is warranted in the company's IRP, and as Idaho Power gains more experience operating as part of the EIM.
+The study also concluded that at the high relative penetration levels of variable wind and solar that currently exist on Idaho Power's system, additional analysis is warranted, and as Idaho Power gains more experience operating as part of the EIM.